giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 	- Not much is needed in terms of meditative skill
 - Advaita
 	- There's nothing to do
-	- Samadhi is not an option as it involves doing
+	- Samadhi is not an option as it involves "doing"
 - Other packaged goals
 	- You are awareness
 	- Everything is empty